CHIPS Version 1: spell C-H-I-P-S.

-Note: It is common to drop the "S." For example you'll see people sign POTATO and then spell C-H-I-P to ask if you want some "potato chips."
+Note: You may see people drop the "S" when spelling chips.
+For example a person might sign POTATO and then spell C-H-I-P (with raised eyebrows to create a yes/no question) to ask if you want some "potato chips."

 CHIPS: